 Because transit times are directly related to Carbon Sequestration CS (equations [eq:transitTime] and [eq:CS]), we expect only tundra and boreal forest soils to store C in the subsoil at timescales relevant for climate change mitigation, i.e. in the order of decades to centuries.
 In fact, previous studies have found that a large proportion of carbon used by microorganisms in the subsoil is recent and does not contribute to C stabilization in the subsoil (Balesdent et al. 2018; Scheibe, Sierra, and Spohn 2023).
 Therefore, we would expect lower values of CS for tropical forests, grasslands and cropland soils in comparison with boreal forests and tundra soils.
 However, it is important to keep in mind that productivity in these high-latitude regions is relatively low compared to temperate and equatorial latitudes.
 CS as defined in equation [eq:CS] accounts for this trade-off between the amount of inputs and its transit time through the soil, and it can be used to more specifically assess the climate mitigation potential of specific amounts of C added to the soil.

 Estimates of mean age and mean transit time of carbon based on measurements of root inputs and soil radiocarbon obtained from ISRaD.
 The left panel shows global-scale average values of mean age and mean transit time.
 The right panel shows averages of mean transit time averaged by biome.
+Data are adopted from Xiao et al. (2022)???.

 Summary and conclusions

 We reviewed the main processes that contribute to the formation of soil C profiles, and the mathematical models that are used to represent them.
-Our main findings were:

 The main processes that contribute to the formation of soil C profiles are root productivity and rhizodeposition, microbial decomposition, advective processes such as liquid phase transport, and diffusive processes such as bioturbation and cryoturbation.

 These processes can be expressed in models under the general paradigm of the advection-diffusion-reaction equation, with most previously proposed models being a special case of this general paradigm.